A sleek and charming family-friendly pub with a roast to rave about

 The Dyke Alehouse Brighton

-A refined and revitalised community local
+A refined and revived community local

-We were here mainly because we’d heard rave reviews about the Roasts from fellow pub blogger Roasts in Brighton.
+We were here because we’d heard rave reviews about the Sunday Roast from fellow pub blogger Roasts in Brighton.
 We were not disappointed.
 Meat was plentiful and incredibly succulent and flavourful.
 The veggies were lovely, the gravy was great and abundant, so no need to ask for an extra jug.
 If there was a grumble it was that the potatoes were a little dried out, probably from being sat about staying warm under a lamp, but that’s forgivable on what was a very busy Sunday, and because everything else was perfect.

 Posters on the walls advertised a weekly Tuesday quiz, a regular Wednesday night music quiz and a monthly Brazilian live music night on a Saturday.
 There also seem to be the occasional one off live music events scattered on the calendar, though the website and Facebook pages didn’t show anything upcoming when writing.

 I think this pub has certainly played to its strengths as a food destination rather than a hang out for drinkers.
 The layout feels very much orientated and purpose built around fitting in as many diners as possible.
 And there has been some inevitable sacrifice of comfort and personal space with no sofas or cosy nooks to relax into.

 But The Dyke Road Alehouse Brighton is stylish, dog friendly and offers a good variety of drinks options alongside their reputable kitchen.

 Beyond Seven Dials, pubs are scarce on or near Dyke Road, and I expect that for locals the food and drink here must taste all the sweeter knowing the pub was saved from becoming just another block of flats.